The Mindset of Change Leaders

 Having spent over 20 pragmatic years creating and leading change in organisations and also having studying it academically I believe I have a good take on it by now!

-I’ve learnt that there is a difference between change management and change leadership.
+I’ve learned that there is a difference between change management and change leadership.
 There is more sustainable success when our mindset is focused on leading it as well as managing it.

 Bear in mind the definitions of Change vs Transformation.